 Some accidents are not reported if the vehicle was taken to a body shop without involving the police.
 Auto shops tend to report what they fixed, not what happened—so you may only see maintenance or repairs.
 This might indicate that the vehicle has been in an unreported fender-bender if you notice that a bumper has been replaced, but there's no corresponding information on the CARFAX report.

 Do I Need To Pay for a Carfax Report?

 Make sure to have an independent inspection done on the vehicle, and take a test drive before you decide to buy it.
 A CARFAX report can be a valuable tool, but it shouldn't be the only one in your arsenal.
 It doesn’t replace an expert opinion.

-You can order a single CARFAX report and view it online for $39.99 as of 2020.
+You can order a single CARFAX report and view it online for $39.99.
 You can also buy multiple reports at a discount.

 - A CARFAX report is a detailed accounting of a car’s history.

-- CARFAX reports on a vehicle’s title, mileage, previous ownership, accident reports, and it might tell you what the vehicle was used for, such as whether it was a personal or commercial vehicle.
+- CARFAX reports on a vehicle’s title, mileage, previous ownership, accidents, and how it was used.

 - A “clean” report means CARFAX hasn’t found any significant issues, but the report is dependent on information being a matter of record so CARFAX can find it.

 - A CARFAX report should be used in conjunction with a certified mechanic's inspection to ensure there are no issues.